AlcoholRehabHelp Logo

 Summary

-Drinking alcohol in the morning before work isn't considered normal.
-This can be a sign of alcohol use disorder and should be treated accordingly.
+Drinking alcohol in the morning before work isn’t considered normal.
+This is also a sign of alcohol use disorder and should be treated accordingly.

 There are employment laws protecting people with disabilities, including alcoholism.
 However, these laws cannot prevent employers from disciplining employees if they drink on the job.
 A form of disciplinary action can include job termination.

 If you suspect you or a loved one has a drinking problem, seek professional help.
-Several treatment options for alcohol abuse are available to help people overcome this condition.
+AUD can lead to long-term health consequences, so seeking treatment is important to overcome the condition.

 All Alcoholrehabhelp content is medically reviewed or fact checked to ensure as much factual accuracy as possible.